zhh2005757/vscode-ros/README.md

 ## Getting Started

-The extension will automatically start when you open a catkin workspace.
+The extension will automatically start when you open a `catkin` or `colcon` workspace.
 The build system (e.g. catkin_make or catkin build) will automatically be confirmed from the hidden files associated with each system.
 The ROS distro will automatically be confirmed from the parent environment, or you will be prompted to select a ROS